Electric scooters are now disrupting wrists, elbows and heads

 A quick sweep of local news stories brought up at least 50 incidents in the last six months.
 The tales are often gruesome.
 Like in San Antonio when a tourist accidentally turned into oncoming traffic and was hit head-on by a pickup truck.
 Or when an Oklahoma City man, traveling at full speed, clipped a metal drainpipe and was thrown over the handlebars -- breaking both arms.
 Or when a rider in Cincinnati ran a red light and crashed into two pedestrians, sending them both to urgent care.

 CNET spoke to trauma centers in Denver, San Diego, San Francisco and Austin.
 All reported an uptick in injuries from scooter accidents.
-It's been just a few months since the vehicles were unleashed onto city streets, so emergency room doctors say they are only beginning to collect data.
+It's been just a few months since the vehicles were unleashed onto city streets, so emergency room doctors say they're only beginning to collect data.

 "We are seeing some scary injuries," said Dr. Chris Colwell, chief of emergency medicine for Zuckerberg San Francisco General Hospital and Trauma Center.
 "There's still a lack of recognition of how serious this can be."